Of course, you might be wondering,

 Is All Music Copyrighted?

 If you’re wondering how to tell if music is DMCA-free, a good rule of thumb is to remember that the vast majority of music is copyrighted.
-However, not all copyrighted music has the same restriction terms.
+No copyright music is becoming widespread, however, not all copyrighted music has the same restriction terms.

 With that said, there is music out there that is copyright-free.
 Here are a few cases where you don’t need to worry about licenses.